SoftDevJohn/mountaineering/docs/04-GitBranchngModel.md

 #### Quick Production Bug fixes

 In this case we create a 'hotfix' branch off the 'master' and then merge it back on the 'master' and also on to the 'develop' branch.

+git checkout -b hotfix-0.1.1 master
+We use the naming convention hotfix-*, which takes the existing version and append new minor number as bug fix.

+The first thing to do is bump up the version number and commit it.
+In this example, I use a simple version.txt file.

+git commit -a -m "Bumped version number to 0.2.1"

+Now make the urgent bug fixes and commit the changes.

+git commit -m "Fixed severe production bug"

+git checkout master
+git merge --no-ff hotfix-0.2.1 git tag -a 0.2.1

+Also add the bug fix to the develop branch.

+git checkout develop
+git merge --no-ff hotfix-0.2.1 git branch -d hotfix-0.2.1